changhsinlee/changhsinlee.github.io/_posts/2019-12-27-python-package.md

 > What do you need to make a Python package?

-I have been asked this question many times at work, so let's write it down.
+I have been asked this question many times, so let's write it down.

 In this tutorial, I will show you